-Michael J. Fine, MD, MSc is a Professor of Medicine at the University of Pittsburgh School of Medicine and Director of the Center for Health Equity Research and Promotion (CHERP), a VA Center of Innovation in Health Services Research at the VA Pittsburgh Healthcare System.
+Michael J. Fine, MD, MSc is a Distinguished Professor of Medicine at the University of Pittsburgh School of Medicine and Director of the Center for Health Equity Research and Promotion (CHERP), a VA Center of Innovation in Health Services Research at the VA Pittsburgh Healthcare System.
 His research focuses on ways to improve the quality and equity of medical care for patients with common medical problems, such as pneumonia, diabetes, and pulmonary embolus.
-As Director of CHERP, he is particularly interested in conducting research to detect, understand, and eliminate disparities in health and health care among vulnerable patient populations.
+As Director of CHERP, he is particularly interested in conducting research to detect, understand, and eliminate disparities in health and health care among at-risk and marginalized patient populations.
 His past research employed retrospective and prospective cohort designs, with extensive emphasis on assessment of patient-centered outcomes.
 His research has also utilized randomized clinical trial design to test the effectiveness and safety of implementing medical practice guidelines to improve the quality and efficiency of care for patients with common medical illnesses.

 Education & Training